ItsRoy69/Social-Manager/README.md

   8. Select the extension folder and click "Open" or "Select Folder."

 The Social-Manager extension should now be installed and ready to use in your web browser.

-## License

-This ExtensionName extension is released under the [license name/version].
-Please refer to the `LICENSE` file for more information.

-## Acknowledgments

-List any individuals, projects, or resources that deserve acknowledgment or credit for this extension.

----

-Feel free to modify this README file according to your specific extension's name, requirements, and additional information.